 M. Sc.
 LABORATORY ADVANCED CONTROL (Option)

 Credits 5 ECTS

 Labs 60 h Semester 3

 Exam Not specified CAU

 Total 60 h

 Instructor

 Objectives The students have an in-depth understanding of computer-assisted modeling and control design methods for nonlinear systems.
 They understand the underlying mathematical and algorithmic concepts and are able to apply these to new practical problems.
 The students are able build and analyze simulation models.
 They have the ability to implement nonlinear controllers using symbolic and numerical computational tools taking into account real-time aspects.

-Content Experiments addressing the themes: Mathematical modeling and control design using computeralgebra-systems Computer-assisted nonlinear control design (primary focus of laboratory) Implementation and experimental validation
+Content Experiments addressing the themes: Mathematical modeling and control design using computer- algebra-systems Computer-assisted nonlinear control design (primary focus of laboratory) Implementation and experimental validation

 SEMESTER 3 - UAQ - SPECIALIZATION D

-SYSTEM ID ENTIFICATION N AND DATA ANALYSIS
+SYSTEM IDE ENTIFICATION AND DATA ANALYSIS

 Credits 6 ECTS

 Lectures 60 h Semester 3

 Tutorials 30 h

 Exam 2 h UAQ

 Total 92 h

 Instructor Vittorio DE LULIIS - vittorio.deiuliis@univaq.it

 Objectives The objective of this course is to initiate the students to the study of stochastic estimation theory, with focus on dynamical system identification and state estimation by filtering theory.
 After the completion of this course a student will be able to formulate and analyze problems of estimation and identification of dynamical models from noisy measurements, proposing various possible solutions and defining their statistical properties.
 The notions acquired in this course will increase the student's capability of modeling, simulation and control design.
-At the end of this course the student: will know methods and fundamental results of stochastic estimation theory; will know the main methodologies of dynamical system estimation with noisy measurements; will have deep knowledge of state estimation and filtering for linear and nonlinear systems, both in Gaussian and non-Gaussian framework; will be able to write simulation programs to evaluate the accuracy of models estimated from noisy measurement of a dynamical system; will be able to evaluate which estimation; will be able to evaluate which estimation technique is more suitable for a given problem in the field of stochastic system estimation; will be able to read and understand advanced scientific textbooks and articles on the topics of the course Fundamentals of probability theory: events, sigma-algebras;
+At the end of this course the student: will know methods and fundamental results of stochastic estimation theory; will know the main methodologies of dynamical system estimation with noisy measurements; will have deep knowledge of state estimation and filtering for linear and nonlinear systems, both in Gaussian and non-Gaussian framework; will be able to write simulation programs to evaluate the accuracy of dynamical system state estimation; will be able to evaluate which estimation technique is more suitable for a given problem in the field of stochastic system estimation; will be able to read and understand advanced scientific textbooks and articles on the topics of the course

-Content random variables, integrals on probability spaces; expected value and higher order moments; measures induced by random variables and distribution functions; covariance matrices and their properties; standardizing random variables.
+Content Fundamentats of probability theory: events, signa-algebras, random variables, integrals on probability spaces; expected value and higher order moments; measures induced by random variables and distribution functions; covariance matrices and their properties; standardizing random variables.
 Vector Gaussian distribution and its properties; conditional probability and conditioned random variables; properties of conditional expectation; independency of events and random variables.
 Computing the conditional expectation of Gaussian random variables; the Hilbert space of finite-variance random variables; conditional expectation and projection.
-Orthogonalization of sequences of random variables. • Estimation theory: minimum variance estimation; conditional expectation as a minimum variance estimator; optimal estimation and orthogonal projection; optimal estimation for Gaussian random variables; sub-optimal estimator and projections on subspaces of finite-dimensional functions;
+Orthogonalization of sequences of random variables.
+Estimation theory: minimum variance estimation; conditional expectation and orthogonal projection; optimal estimation for Gaussian random variables; sub-optimal estimator and projections; on subspaces of finite-dimensional functions;